remk/james-project/src/adr/0019-distributed-blob-garbage-collector.md

 using only the hash of their content,  will now include this `reference generation` too.
 At a given interval a new `reference generation` will be emitted, since then all new blobs will point to this new generation.

-So a `garbage collection iteration` will run only on the `reference generation` `n-1` to avoid concurrency issue.
+So a `garbage collection iteration` will run only on the `reference generation` `n-2` to avoid concurrency issue.

+The switch of generation will be triggered by a scheduled task running on the distributed task manager.
+This task will emit an event into the event sourcing system to increment the `reperence generation`.

 ## Alternatives